How Sugar Makes Life Less Enjoyable

 Today, we have the same brains as our ancestors, but our food environment is vastly different.
 Our brain still seeks out sugar for energy and still has the same subconscious fear of starvation, but there is no famine on the horizon.

 Our “berry bushes” are now drive-thrus and DoorDash.
 Instead of picking fruit in season like our ancestors did, we pick junk food off every shelf at every store.
-Instead of grazing on berries during a short window; we graze on highly palatable, manufactured “bliss point” foods year round.
+Instead of grazing on berries during a short window while they are ripe; we graze on highly palatable, manufactured “bliss point” foods year round.

 The famine our brain is trying to protect us from never comes, and we never experience the scarcity that our body is preparing to expend all its energy on, so we get fatter and sicker every year.

-Imagine the mouth-feel of your favorite guilty-pleasure food.
-That gooey, flaky, crunchy, smooth, puffy, bubbly concoction that you are imagining was carefully designed in a lab to be as addictive as possible so you can’t live without it.
+Food companies capitalize on our brain’s innate drive to survive.
+Those gooey, flaky, crunchy, smooth, puffy, bubbly (and whatever else) concoctions that we crave were carefully designed in a lab to be as addictive as possible so we can’t live without them.
 This “food” was created by scientists who work hard to find the perfect “bliss-point” for palatability and pleasure.

 The relatively small reward that our ancestor’s brains experienced when they bit into an ancient piece of fruit has been replaced with a massive reward when we eat these lab created concoctions.
 Our brain was not designed to withstand this magnitude of stimuli and the results are devastating.
-When we consume excessive amounts of UPF and added sugar our brain chemistry literally changes.
+When we consume these foods excessively and on a regular basis our brain chemistry dramatically changes.

-Our brain chemistry changes through a process called “down-regulation.”
-Down-regulation is when our dopamine receptors literally thin out so the next time we assault our brain with such a huge amount of stimuli (think a coke and a bag of Cheetos,) our dopamine response will be more appropriate.
+These changes in the brain occur through a process called “down-regulation.”
+Down-regulation is when our dopamine receptors thin out so the next time we assault our brain with such a huge amount of stimuli (think a coke and a bag of Cheetos,) our dopamine response will be more appropriate.

-The problem is, with less dopamine receptors, now we need even more sugar to get the same feeling as before.
+The problem is, with less dopamine receptors, now I need even more sugar to get the same feeling as before.
 So, that milkshake I’m downing right now might satisfy my cravings for the moment, but it also ensures that I will need another one tomorrow.
 And now, thanks to my increasing tolerance, it will take more than just one milkshake to relieve my sugar craving.
-Now, unless I get an even larger hit of sugar I will feel discontent and in a state of needing.
-And of course once I get that huge hit the cycle will repeat!
+Because of my increased tolerance, unless I get an even larger hit of sugar I will feel discontent and in a state of craving.
+Once I get that larger hit of sugar the cycle repeats, requiring even more sugar to get the same level of relief.
+And the cycle continues, getting worse and worse with time.
+Addiction is progressive.

 Imagine this conversation in Eric Clapton’s British accent.